hrsht-13/Audio_Classification/README.md

 2. it can represent an audio signal with respect to a normalized pattern [-1,1].
 3. it converts the sample rate to 22 kH.

-To extract features from the normalized audio file we will use  Mel-Frequency Cepstral Coeefficients(MFCC) setting n_mfcc=40 (to generate 40 features).
+To extract features from the normalized audio file we will use  Mel-Frequency Cepstral Coeefficients(MFCC);
+setting n_mfcc=40 (to generate 40 features).

 Apply ML models.
-Lazy Predict to test all the models.
+Lazy Predict to test all the models. ;
-ExtraTress gave 92% accuracy.
+ExtraTress gave 92% accuracy.;